thisisarchimedes/Groot/doc/CICDPipeline.md

 ### Deployment stage

 If Commit & Aceeptance stages are green, it means there is nothing else needed.
-We deploy to production
+We deploy to production Everytime we run deployment we rebuild the containers and assign a new version to them, so K8s updates to the newest version.

 ## Environments